174: No Such Thing As A Manta Ray

 Yeah, he wants to write a book of his life and adventures as a potential Pope assassin.
 But yeah, so I quite like that all these countries around the world have popemobiles waiting to go.

-Occasionally they bring a Pope Mobile in a plane if the Pope is visiting a country.
 So like the Beast, like how the American president has the big beast car that gets taken overseas and in the planes.
+They do that.

-Okay, we need to have it returned, Pope, by seven, because there's a stag dupe for Mickey going on.
+Okay, we need to have it returned, Pope, by seven, because there's a stag duper Mickey going on.

 Okay,